charlesreid1-docker/d-nginx-charlesreid1/README.md

-This repo contains docker containers and a docker compose file for running an nginx web server for static content.
+This repo contains docker containers and a docker compose file for running an nginx web server for static content on charlesreid1.com.

 This repo is used in [pod-charlesreid1](https://git.charlesreid1.com/docker/pod-charlesreid1.git).